 • Ongoing support during remediation

 Aditi is a Digital Marketing and Business Development Professional at databrackets.com.
-She graduated with honors in Marketing from Sheridan College, Canada.
-In addition to her current profile, she contributes to Product Development and Content Creation.
-She is a strong advocate of Good Cyber Hygiene and white hat SEO techniques.
-She is proud of the company’s mission to safeguard organizations from cyber threats and ensure their business continuity in adverse situations.
+She is a strong advocate of good cyber hygiene and is proud of the company’s mission to safeguard organizations from cyber threats and ensure their business continuity in adverse situations.

-Last Updated on November 16, 2025 By Aditi SalhotraIn cybersecurity, Data Privacy, NIST, NIST CSF, Security Risk Analysis
+Last Updated on November 16, 2025 By Srini KolathurIn cybersecurity, Data Privacy, NIST, NIST CSF, Security Risk Analysis